nuuuwan/news_lk3_data/README.md

 *2024-04-12 14:20:00* · [`adaderanalk`](https://www.adaderana.lk/news/98591/advisory-issued-for-evening-thundershowers-and-severe-lightning) · `en`

-The Department of Meteorology, issuing a weather alert, has said that thundershowers and severe lightning are expected in parts of the island in the coming hours.
+The Department of Meteorology, issuing a weather advisory, has said that thundershowers and severe lightning are expected in parts of the island through the remainder of the day.

 Accordingly, thundershowers accompanied by severe lightning are likely to occur at several places in Western, Southern, Sabaragamuwa, Northern and North-western provinces and Monaragala District.

+The department is also forecasting temporary localized strong winds during thundershowers.

 Members of the public are advised to take adequate precautions to minimize damages caused by lightning activity.

-◼️
+The advisory states that the risk level is “High” in the aforementioned areas and urges the public to avoid open areas such as paddy fields, tea plantations and open water bodies during thunderstorms.

+...

 [Data](articles/09fdc2d1.json)